 I recently asked one of my closest friends from Holt, who was a counselor when I was a camper, if there were any bad stories about me that I should be aware of.
-He told me that there wasn’t anything terrible, but that I was just rebellious and funny because I would never listen… Not because I didn’t respect my counselors or was a bad child, but just because I was so competitive and wanted to prove people wrong when someone said “you can’t.”
-That’s something I never grew out of…
+He told me that there wasn’t anything terrible, but that I was just rebellious and funny because I would never listen.
+Not because I didn’t respect my counselors or was a bad child, but just because I was so competitive and wanted to prove people wrong when someone said “you can’t.”
+That’s something I never grew out of.

 He always thought it was more funny than frustrating.
-He would tell me, “Amy, you can’t catch that snake” or “Amy, you can’t climb that tree” or “Amy, don’t eat that berry, you will get sick” and I would see it as a challenge and do it.
+He would tell me, “Amy, you can’t catch that snake” or “Amy, you can’t climb that tree” or “Amy, don’t eat that berry, you will get sick,” and I would see it as a challenge and do it.
 It’s stories like that one that make me laugh so hard and remember all the amazing memories and experiences I had at Holt.
-From laying out in the sun, playing basketball or playing cards, to doing all the activities the counselors planned, it was never a dull moment.
+From laying out in the sun, playing basketball or playing cards, to doing all the activities the counselors planned, there was never a dull moment.

 I can’t put into words how special Holt Adoptee Camp is to me and to the world.
 Holt brings people together through their adoption program and it’s truly amazing.
-And every adoptee and their parents should know about Holt camp.
+And every adoptee and their parents should know about Holt Camp.
 To have a camp that brings everyone together with such a unique similarity between them is something that I think is invaluable.

-I went to Holt camp for so many years and they saw me through every stage of my life.
+I went to Holt Camp for so many years and they saw me through every stage of my life.
 When I was dealing with personal problems, everyone was always there for me.
 That support meant so much.
-And for them to know and respect me at my worst, to now knowing me after overcoming it all and to be where I am today in my life and career is extraordinary and more than I could ever ask for.
+And for them to know and respect me at my worst, to now knowing me after overcoming it all and to be where I am today in my life and career, is extraordinary and more than I could ever ask for.

 I hope every adoptee, no matter what age, knows that everything they feel and struggle with is okay.
 It’s okay to not be interested in your birth parents and it’s okay to not want to think about it, and if you don’t want to know, it’s okay.
-But it’s also okay to ask questions and it’s okay to want to know more.
+But it’s also okay to ask questions, and it’s okay to want to know more.

 Holt is there for you — no matter what.
 If you want information or if you just need a friend, Holt is there.
 It doesn’t matter whether you were adopted domestically or internationally, whether you were adopted through Holt or another agency, you are accepted for who you are.
 That’s something that all adoptees and everyone should be told — no matter what you look like, and no matter where you are born, you are accepted for who you are and that you can do anything in this world.